Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Conclusion

 \section{Conclusion}

-This paper derives sharp bounds for the probability of causation for the always-observed subgroup when there is sample selection.
-We achieve partial identification results under three increasingly restrictive sets of assumptions.
-The first set imposes an exogenous treatment and a monotone sample selection mechanism.
-To find a smaller upper bound, the second set also imposes the monotone treatment response assumption.
-As our final set of assumptions, we additionally impose a stochastic dominance assumption to find a larger lower bound.
+This paper partially identifies the probability of causation for the always-observed subgroup when sample selection occurs.
+This parameter is important for researchers aiming to describe treatment effects in a way that is relevant to policy-makers.
+Intuitively, it describes the share of the population induced by the treatment to switch from a negative to a positive state.
+We derive sharp bounds around this parameter under three increasingly restrictive sets of assumptions.

-To illustrate the usefulness of our partial identification strategy, we use experimental data from the Colombian job training program \emph{Jóvenes en Acción}.
-We find that, among individuals who are always employed regardless of treatment, at least 12\% and at most 19\% transition to the formal labor market because of this training program.
+To illustrate the usefulness of our partial identification strategy, we use experimental data from the Colombian job training program \textit{Jóvenes en Acción}. { Contradicting the positive effects on the share of women employed in the formal labor market \citep{Attanasio2011}, we find that incorporating selection and bounding the probability of causation leads to a pessimistic view of the program’s impacts.
+More precisely, we find that at most 13.4\% of the always-employed women switched their formality status because they were assigned to the \textit{Jóvenes en Acción} training program.
+Moreover, even our tightest 90\%-confidence region includes zero, implying that we cannot reject the null hypothesis that our lower bound is equal to zero.}